 What are the Penalties for Violating the Georgia Fair Housing Act?

-Violating the Fair Housing Act can get you into legal trouble.
-The penalties are usually as follows for cases tried before a HUD Administrative Law Judge:
+Violating the Fair Housing Act and discrimination can get you into legal trouble.
+The discrimination penalties are usually as follows for cases tried before a HUD Administrative Law Judge:

-- $65,000 if at least two violations have occurred within a preceding 7-year period.
+- $65,000 if at least two discrimination violations have occurred within a preceding 7-year period.

 How Can Landlords Ensure Strict Adherence to the Fair Housing Act’s Provisions?